 - The revision itself is updated periodically to include amendments passed during earlier legislative sessions.
 Your first step should be to check the date to which the consolidation you are using is current.
 If you are using an electronic version of the statutes, always check the scope note for the electronic version.

-- Find out if your library has access to QP LegalEze.
-If so, check the Table of Legislative Changes in that service for the statute in question.
+- Use BCLaws.ca to check the Table of Legislative Changes for the statute in question.
 It will list amendments and provide information about whether and when the amendments came into force.

 To conduct effective research, and particularly to look for judicial consideration of a statutory provision, you need to know its prior year, chapter, and section numbers.
 You can usually obtain this information (back to the last revision) from historical notes at the end of each section of the revised statutes.
 This is the system employed in all prior BC revisions and in other Canadian jurisdictions.
 However, the 1996 revision as published by the Queen’s Printer includes this information in a separate table at the end of each Act.

 The historical reference will appear in a year-chapter-section format.
 For example, 1979-38-2 refers to section 2 of Chapter 38 of the 1979 revision.

 This legislative history information is published in separate tables in BCLaws.ca and in the print consolidation of the legislation, and directly under the section by commercial publishers such as Quicklaw and Quickscribe.
 To see legislative history information about a statute on BCLaws.ca, locate the statute in the alphabetical listing, then click on the Historical Table link for the statute.
 The Historical Table will include a reference to the section from the previous revision, as well as any amendments up to the 1996 revision coming into force.
 There are also separate Tables of Legislative Changes that show amendments since the 1996 revision came into force.